 Traders’ goods will not be accepted by a ferry provider unless the exporter or exit declaration has been given and accepted by Revenue and / or HMRC as the case may be.
 Traders can see this from the logistics providers perspective.
 The ferry company will not allow it to load the vehicles without at least the entry or exit declarations.

 A second possibility is that traders pay a customs agent or broker to do the returns for traders.
 This is potentially more costly, particularly since there would be high demand for their services.
 They would still have to liaise with traders’ logistics providers who would also incur extra expense which would be passed back to traders both in liaison and in their own extra obligations to customs, which would arise in any Brexit.
-Generally, it would not be the most practicable option in traders’ circumstances.
-Traders may need specialist customs broker advice in the future if particular issues arise with Revenue or HMRC.
+Traders may need specialist customs broker advice if particular issues arise with Revenue or HMRC.

 The third possibility is to use traders’ logistics provider to undertake the declarations for traders.
 Very often the carrier/logistics provider is best placed to make the declarations for the reason that the carrier/logistics provider must, in any event, complete a significant part of the data set which must be returned to customs on each movement regardless of whether traders complete declarations.
 They would also have access to a lot of the basic data in their systems which is also required for shipping and road movements quite apart from customs issues.
 Traders will be aware of the logic of this process in the context of traders’ existing imports from outside the EU.